MinaProtocol/mina/rfcs/0019-storing-client-data.md

 - We can also stick with the same implementation we have, which is a bit limiting
 - We can use a counter cache to decrease the number of calls that we have to the SQL database

-## Consistency Issues

-This design does not address consistency issues that can arise.
-For example, a client can be offline during sometime and then come online and bootsrap.
-As a result, we would not be able to fully determine the consensus status of the external_transitions that were in the transition_frontier.
-Worse, we would not be able to determine which external_transtions became snarked.

-We can have a third-party archived node tell a client the consensus_state of the external_transitions.
-Another option that we have is that we can create a P2P RPC call where we peers can give us a merkle list proof of a state_hash and all the state_hashes of the blocks on top of the state_hash.
-The merkle list will be bounded by length K. If the merkle list proof is size K, then the external_transition should be fully confirmed.
-Otherwise, the external_transition failed.

-We can also have a third-part achrived node tell a client the snarked status of an external_transition.
-We can also create a heuristic that gives us a probability that an `external_transition` has been snarked.
-We can introduce a new nonce that indicates how many ledger proofs have been emitted from genesis to a certain external_transition.
-If the root external_transition emitted `N` ledger proofs, then all the external_transitions that have emitted less than `N` ledgers should have been snarked.

 # Prior Art